ashish-kp/Boids_Boi/README.md

 # Boids_Boi
-Trying to replicate (albeit unsuccessfully) the phenomenon of boids using Ursina in a naive manner.
+Trying to replicate (albeit unsuccessfully) the phenomenon of boids using Ursina (and VPython) in a naive manner.

 Please install the Ursina module before running the code.
 More about that [here](https://www.ursinaengine.org/).